BlackJack Insurance Ė Is it a good bet?

 Tournaments - We sniff out internet casinos offering tourneys and report them right here each week!

-Winpalace Casino - This is the place to play BJ if your a player who needs to make deposits using your Visa card.
-Offers a generous 100-300% bonus depending on the casino games you play!
+5Dimes Casino - This is the place to play BJ if your a player who needs to make deposits using your Visa card.
+Offers tons of variations of 21 including a live dealer option!

 Did you know... that the chances (probability) of being dealt a blackjack is .024%, which equates to one BJ approximately every 42 hands dealt?